Broodthaers Society of America

 October 42: Broodthaers

 The early adopters' bible, at least in the United States.
 Even his longtime advocate Benjamin Buchloh, in the opening sentence of his introduction, remarks that "Just over a decade after the death of the Belgian artist Marcel Broodthaers in January, 1976, his work appears to be confronted with the alternatives of oblivion or academic exhumation."
+It took Buchloh ten years to accomplish this reinvigorating anthology and, in the interim, Michael Werner, Heiner Friedrich, Marian Goodman, and Mary Boone tried no fewer than five commercial gallery versions.
+We say: perfect timing.
+For whatever reason, the United States didn't seem ready for Marcel Broodthaers until this issue of October came out.

 Cambridge: The MIT Press, 1987.